IPA.CONF(5) IPA.CONF(5)

 rule client2.

-comment, if this parameter exists in this rule, then we will get a
+comment.
+If this parameter exists in this rule, then we will get cycle

 The ipactl(8) program allows to send control commands to ipa(8) via an

 Unix domain socket.
-Before using this program you should allow to use
+Before using this program it is necessary to allow

-it by setting the value of the ctl_enable parameter to ``yes'', by
+to use it by setting the ctl_enable parameter to ``yes'' (the default

 ctl_enable = <boolean>;

-If the value of this parameter is ``yes'', then ipa(8) creates an Unix
+If the value of this parameter is ``yes'', then ipa(8) creates a local

-socket are defined by the value of the ctl_socket_perm parameter.
+Access permissions for the socket are defined by the value of the

-There is the default path to this Unix domain socket (see the output of
+There is the default path to this socket (see the output of the

-the ``ipactl -h'' command), but you can define the Unix domain socket
+``ipactl -h'' command), but you it can be redefined in the

 ctl_socket_path = "/path/to/socket";